jronallo/iiif-workshop/workshop/presentation/image-service.md

 ## Now View It!

-We don't have everything we might want in our manifest, but it is now complete enough to view it.
-Go on to the next step.
+We don't have everything we might want in our manifest, but it is now complete enough to view what we've done.
+Go on to the next step!